hippich/drupal_node_expire/README.txt

 5. Edit the settings to your liking and push "Save Changes".

+6. Edit the defaults for each node type and enable the feature per node type.

 ---------
 Upgrading
 ---------

 1. BACK UP YOUR DATA!

-2. Copy the node_expire directory into your Drupal modules directory overriding previous files.
+2. Copy the node_expire directory into your Drupal modules directory overwriting previous files.

 3. Run update.php.